kaltura/playkit-js/docs/configuration.md

 > >
 > > The player will choose the default captions language using the following logic:
 > >
-> > 1.  **Locale language** - If there are captions in the user's system language then this language will be selected.
+> > 1.  **Locale language** - If there is a text track with the same language as the user's system locale language, this text track will be selected.
 > > 2.  **Manifest default language** - If a default language is specified in the manifest file then this language will be selected.
 > > 3.  **First language in manifest** - The first language specified in the manifest file will be selected.
 > > 4.
 If none of the above conditions have taken place, do not display captions.